archywigglestyn/The-Smokey-Powell/README.md

 A 4x20 I2c LCD is used as a local display and four buttons as the interface controls.
 The local interface is a little clunky.
 The main interface was intended to be the blynk app.

-This controller uses replacment thermistors for Weber iGrill2 grilling thermometer.
+This controller can use replacement thermistors for Weber iGrill2 grilling thermometer.
+Or any other thermistor that will work with a 10k ohm reference resistor.

-For those that use the curcuit board I designed.
+For those that use the circuit board I designed.
 The Outputs are sinking.

 Watch The Youtube video for more information.